-- Before students start the Xello lesson, engage them in a classroom discussion using a few of the inquiry prompts from the Warm up activity slide of the Learning styles slide presentation, or choose your own. - Help your students log in to their Xello account.
+- Before students start the Xello lesson, engage them in a classroom discussion using a few of the inquiry prompts from the Warm up activity slide of the Learning styles slide presentation (also available in Spanish), or choose your own. - 2 Help your students log in to their Xello account.
 Project your screen as you model how to navigate to the lesson using your demo student account.
 From the student dashboard, click on a lesson to get started.
-If the lesson you want isn't visible, access it by selecting View all lessons below the lessons shown. - 3 Students finished early?
-Encourage your students to add learning-related skills to their skills section in Xello and then rate them. - Once all students have completed the Xello lesson, return to the Learning styles slide presentation to have them revisit their answers to the inquiry prompts you posed at the beginning of class. - 5 Classroom discussion strategy: Round robin: Lead a round robin style
+If the lesson you want isn't visible, access it by selecting View all lessons just below the lesson shown or View lessons on the left of your screen. - 3 Students finished early?
+Encourage your students to add learning-related skills to their skills section in Xello and then rate them. - 4 Students can also explore their dashboard feed where they'll find new content about their updated saved careers.